boutiques/boutiques/README.md

 You just created a Boutiques descriptor (compliant with the [schema](./tools/python/boutiques/schema/descriptor.schema.json), of course) named `descriptor.json` - Congratulations!
-Now, you need to quickly validate it to make sure that you didn't accidentally break any rules in this defintion (like requiring a "flag" input).
+Now, you need to quickly validate it to make sure that you didn't accidentally break any rules in this definition (like requiring a "flag" input).
 You can validate your schema like this:

     $ bosh validate descriptor.json